Personal microblog without a character limit

 Stolen from a website belonging to someone I admire

-Here you will find ponderances, ideas, cool things I found, plans I’ll likely never execute, and other assorted bits and pieces that don’t quite fit elsewhere on the website nor are lengthy enough to warrant a full article.
-Consider it the more personal, human, and admittedly ugly side of my writing.
+Here you will find ponderances, ideas, cool things I found, plans I’ll likely never execute, and other things that don’t quite fit elsewhere on the website nor warrant a full article.
+Consider it the more personal, human, and admittedly ugly side of this website.

 To those used to the technical writing found elsewhere on this website, this may present a stark contrast.